The Summer Nanny

 Questions and Answers

-• Yes, a summer nanny can travel internationally, provided they have a valid passport and are legally able to travel.
+Yes, some summer nannies can travel and work internationally, provided they have a valid passport and are legally able.
 If international travel is an important requirement for your family, be sure to let us know in advance so the search can be tailored to candidates who are comfortable with and available for overseas travel.

 If you know that you will be traveling with your Summer Nanny, you may appreciate the information available on the Travel Nanny page.